The Friendly Guide to Cruises for Single Seniors Over 60 [First-Timer Tips]

 Caribbean: Relaxation and tropical beauty

 Sun, warm water, relaxation.
-Nassau has the Straw Market and local food.
-Many ships offer private islands with adult-only areas and lounges.
-Seniors 65+ get special discounts.
+Nassau has the Straw Market and local food, and many ships offer private islands with adult-only areas and lounges.
 Good for unwinding or meeting people by the pool.

 Galápagos: Wildlife adventure and education